aarushi50/BINGO-A-Monte-Carlo-Application/README.md

 # Monte Carlo Simulation Scenario & Purpose:

 A Bingo Club is planning to introduce two new windfalls to attract more participants.
-Windfall gain is any type of unusually high or abundant income that is sudden and/or unexpected.The profit perspective lies in the fact that it is highly uncertain whether a person will win the windfalls while the tickets for being eligible to win the windfalls cost higher than the usual tickets.
+Windfall gain is any type of unusually high or abundant income that is sudden and/or unexpected.
+The profit perspective lies in the fact that it is highly uncertain whether a person will win the windfalls while the tickets for being eligible to win the windfalls cost higher than the usual tickets.

 The aim of this simulation is to inform the decision of the club on what pay-out amount should be designated for each windfall gain so that club always earns some fair profit.